 We don't currently have an Android device to take screenshots on.
 However, clear instructions are available from these kind people for using the standard Mail app.
 Just use the configuration settings listed at the top of this page.

 We generally don't recommend using a web service to access your email due to privacy concerns.
-However, GMail and Yahoo are the best and easiest to use.
-It's also very easy to setup an account on either.
-Having a webmail backup can be useful if you travel to places that might have public computers but no internet mobile reception.
+However, GMail and outlook.com are the best and easiest to use.
+Having a webmail backup can be useful if you travel to places that might have public computers but no internet mobile reception, or you're using a company PC and aren't able to install mail client applications.

-If you don't see your email client listed here and you can't get your new email address working by Googling for instructions or following its suggested steps, please email us at email@sysx.biz and we'll help you get going.
+If you don't see your email client listed here and you can't get your new email address working by Googling for instructions or following its suggested steps, please email us at and we'll get you get going.